LogicalSpark/docker-tikaserver/README.md

 # docker-tikaserver
-This repo contains the Dockerfile to create a docker image that contains the latest Ubuntu running the Apache Tika 1.14 Server on Port 9998 using Java 8.
+This repo contains the Dockerfile to create a docker image that contains the latest Ubuntu running the latest Apache Tika 1.15r1 Server on Port 9998 using Java 8.

 Out-of-the-box the container also includes dependencies for the GDAL and Tesseract OCR parsers.
 To balance showing functionality versus the size of the image, this file currently installs the language packs for the following languages:
 * English